R. D. Pradhan

 Ram D. Pradhan (27 June 1928 – 31 July 2020) was an Indian Administrative Service officer, from the 1952 batch who served as Union Home Secretary and Governor of Arunachal Pradesh during the Rajiv Gandhi government.

-Pradhan played a major role in the signing of the Assam Accord and the Mizo Accord.
+Pradhan played a major role in signing the Assam Accord and the Mizo Accord.
 He held Secretary-level positions at the international and national levels in the areas of commerce, defence and home.
 He was in service of the government of India for 36 years.

 Pradhan was an IAS officer of the 1952 batch who served in the Maharashtra cadre.
 He joined as a Bombay State officer.
 For the next five years he worked in Gujarat.
 He was a Private Secretary to the Union Minister of Defence Y. B. Chavan.
 Later, he was an Indian representative diplomat in international trade and commerce in Geneva for ten years.
 He held several important positions in the Government of Maharashtra and the Government of India including Home Secretary, Government of Maharashtra, Director General of Shipping in the Government of India, and Chief Secretary, Government of Maharashtra.
-In December 2008 he was appointed to lead a two-man panel to investigate the 2008 Mumbai attacks.
+In December 2008, he was appointed to lead a two-man panel to investigate the 2008 Mumbai attacks.

-He died on July 31, 2020, aged 92.
+He died due to age-related ailments on July 31, 2020, aged 92.

 Union Home Secretary

 Rajiv Gandhi, who was then the General Secretary of the Congress (I) party, was impressed by the work done by Pradhan, who as Chief Secretary of Maharashtra, had promptly handled and provided administrative services during the Bhiwandi communal riots of 1982.
 When Rajiv became the Prime Minister in 1984, he invited Pradhan to make his services available to the Government of India.
-Pradhan was appointed as Union Home Secretary in 1985 and served in that post until his retirement in 1986.
+Pradhan was appointed Union Home Secretary in 1985 and served in that post until his retirement in 1986.

 Pradhan worked under Home Ministers S. B. Chavan and Buta Singh, and Minister of State for Home Arun Nehru.